Hadeweka/SDL-Crystal-Bindings/README.md

 Note that also the syntax differs from regular SDL in many aspects and is more oriented to Crystal (for example, functions are in snake_case, while structs are in CamelCase).

+## Examples

+To test the examples, you need to add the contents of the `examples` submodule.

+Then, run `crystal run examples/XX/main.cr` to start the example with number `XX`.

 ## Generating new bindings

 To update the bindings, you need to have Ruby, gcc and clang installed on your system (ideally Linux or might not work).